aki5/libstl/README.md

 ## The half-edge data structure in libstl

-Libstl does not declare a struct to represent edges, which is a slight departure from normal.
+Libstl does not declare a struct to represent edges, which is a departure from common wisdom.
 Instead, half-edges are represented by unsigned integers, and any number of companion arrays to map these integers into meaningful data.

-We have observed that no edge structure seems to quite fit the needs of every algorithm or application, and so instead of having applications modify this library to suit their needs, they can easily add more fields by just declaring new arrays which contain the information necessary.
+The half-edges are stored in groups of two, so the opposing half-edge is always the next integer.
+This way accessing the next half-edge is a simple `edge^1` operation.

+No edge structure is quite sufficient for every algorithm or application, so we hope that by using integers instead of linked structures to represent the edges gives an open-ended way of augmenting the edges with new data: just declare a new array and index it with the edges to access the necessary fields.

 ![Half-Edge data structure](https://raw.githubusercontent.com/aki5/libstl/master/half-edges.png)

 The illustration above already illustrates this principle.
 The `edges` array contains the face loops of the half-edge data structure.
 At every index, the array contains the index of the following half-edge.
 In a similar manner, the `verts` array has a vertex index for the source of each half-edge.

+## Libstl API

 ```
 int loadstl(FILE *fp, float **vertp, uint32_t *nvertp, uint32_t **trip, uint16_t **attrp, uint32_t *ntrip);